By Lois Grace

 Vernon has had a rich and varied history indeed.
 His life with my family reads like the memoirs of an eccentric uncle.
 The Kiles, and now the Graces, have owned him for all but 8 of his 55 years.
 The family that had him before Dad had also put him through many unique experiences, and it showed.
 It’s easy to look at Vern and remember all the great times we had with him.
 Trouble is, my memory doesn’t dispense them all at the same time, so I am sure you’ll be hearing more.
 Every Volkswagen has a story; all you have to do is listen.
 VWCA

 ALSO IN THIS ISSUE:

-PLUS OUR REGULAR COLUMNS:
+PLUS OUR REGULAR COLUMNS AND FEATURES:

 - Frontdriver – Richard G. Van Treuren

 - Small Talk - VW and Audi news - quickly